Give us a missed call on

 GSTR form Purpose (available ITC details) Applicability

-GSTR-1 Details of all sales and outward supplies of goods and services used to claim ITC Suppliers
+GSTR-1 Details of all sales and outward supplies of goods and services used to report outward supplies, which form the basis for ITC reflection in the recipient’s records.
+Suppliers

-GSTR-2A Auto-drafted, dynamic document of inward supply of goods and services for claiming ITC Buyers
+GSTR-2A Auto-drafted, dynamic document of inward supply of goods and services for reference and reconciliation purposes.
+Buyers

-GSTR-2B Auto-generated, static statement, based on GSTR-1 for ITC eligibility Buyers
+GSTR-2B Auto-generated, static statement, based on GSTR-1 and other relevant returns, used for ITC reconciliation and eligibility checks.
+Buyers

-GSTR-3B Monthly/quarterly summary of adjusted ITC claims against tax dies All registered businesses/taxpayers
+GSTR-3B Monthly/quarterly summary of adjusted ITC claims against tax liabilities.
+All registered businesses/taxpayers

-GSTR-6 ISDs distribution of ITC Input Service Distributors
+GSTR-6 Statement for distribution of ITC by Input Service Distributors (ISDs).
+Input service distributors

 Also read: GSTR-2A vs GSTR-2B – Key differences